Blackboard Ally for Courses

 ePub is powerful.
 With it, readers can take notes, highlight content, adjust text and background, and in some cases use text-to-speech.

-Maybe these sound like you.
+Do you agree with any of these statements?
 If so, ePub is a good option.

 - You want to adjust font size and background color.